Originally published on April 25, 2018. Updated June 26, 2024.

 Communication Plan Templates

-Creating in-depth communication plans from scratch requires a lot of effort.
+Creating an in-depth project management communication plan template from scratch requires much effort.
 Use these templates to make your job easier:

 1. CDC communication plan template